Take Control: Early Use of AADs for Rhythm Control in Atrial Fibrillation

 Penn State College of Medicine designates this enduring material for a maximum of 1.0 AMA PRA Category 1 CreditTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 In accordance with the ACCME Standards for Integrity and Independence, all CME providers are required to disclose to the activity audience the relevant financial relationships of everyone in a position to control content of an educational activity.
-A relevant financial relationship is a relationship in any amount occurring in the last 24 months with an eligible company whose products or services are discussed in the CME activity content over which the individual has control.
+A relevant financial relationship is a relationship in any amount occurring in the last 24 months with an ineligible company whose products or services are discussed in the CME activity content over which the individual has control.
 Disclosures are as follows:

 Gerald V. Naccarelli, MD, FACC, FAHA, FHRS, has disclosed the following relevant financial relationships: